Posted By Norman Gasbarro on January 23, 2013

 Alphonso Blake “Blaker Beisel ——- Simon B. Blyler ——- Isaac Bowman ——- William H. Dougherty ——- Abel Fetrow ——- John R. Fetrow ——- Joseph W. Knouff ——– Daniel Koppenhaver ——- Samuel Koppenhaver ——- Charles Kreiner ——- Jacob Lentz ——- John McGann ——- Alexander McLaughlin ——- John Adams Miller ——- Daniel Paul ——- William Scheets ——- Samuel Shoop ——- Robert H. Towson ——- Isaac Uhler ——- William Henry Welker ——- Adam Washington

 News articles are from the on-line resources of the Free Library of Philadelphia.
 Only a portion of some of the original articles is shown.
-The complete articles are available in “jpeg” form at the Gratz Historical Society.
+The complete articles are available in “jpeg” form in project files.